lfernando-silva/easy-dependency-loader/README.md

 ﻿
 # Easy Dependency Loader 0.0.7

-A simple way to manage your dependencies and use "require" with no problems with relative paths.
-It is very useful to complex project structures and when it is needed to change some file from it's place.
+A simple way to manage your dependencies and use "require" with no problems with relative paths, problem also known as "relative path hell".
+It is very useful to:

+- Manage files/dependencies with complex project structures
+- When it is needed to change some file from its place.
+- Avoid the "require('../../../../myfiles/foundItFinally.js')

 ### Installation